smart-edge-open/specs/doc/applications/openness_service_mesh.md

 _Figure - BookInfo Application Main Page with no reviews and details_

-To gain access to `details` and `reviews`, but only v1, the following rules are needed:
+To gain access to `details` and `reviews`, but only specific version: v1, the following rules are needed:

 ```yaml
 apiVersion: security.istio.io/v1beta1